 British Values

 At Shaw Cross we value the diverse heritage of everyone in our community and celebrate being part of Britain.
-We ensure that we focus on annual traditional event such as Harvest, Christmas, and Armistice Day, as well as local and national events of significance such as the Olympics, royal weddings, and centenary celebrations at our local church.
+We ensure that we focus on annual traditional event such as Harvest, Christmas, and Armistice Day, as well as local and national events of significance such as the Olympics, royal weddings, births and deaths, and centenary celebrations at our local church.
 Some of our learning is focussed on the geographical nature of where Britain is located in relation to Europe and other countries in the world.
 It also takes on a historical form in looking at British heritage and celebrating significant achievements of our country that have occurred over time.

 We specifically address the fundamental British values in the following ways: